Cambridge AICE Exams and College Credits

-The Cambridge AICE Diploma involves the selection of subjects from three curriculum areas – Mathematics and Science; Languages; Arts and Humanities
+The Cambridge AICE Diploma involves the selection of subjects from three curriculum areas – Mathematics and Science; Languages Arts; Arts and Humanities.

 An A Level would count as a double-credit qualification and an AS Level as a full (single) credit course within the Cambridge AICE Diploma award framework.
-To be considered for an AICE Diploma, a candidate must earn the equivalent of six credits by passing a combination of examinations at either the full (one credit) AS Level or double (two credits) A Level, with at least one course coming from each of the three curriculum areas.
-The examinations are administered in May/June and October/November sessions each year.
-A candidate working towards the Cambridge AICE Diploma may use up to five sessions to take the equivalent of six full credit examinations as long as they are taken within a 25-month period.
+To be considered for an AICE Diploma, a candidate must earn the equivalent of 7 credits by passing a combination of examinations at either the full (one credit) AS Level or double (two credits) A Level, with at least one course coming from each of the three curriculum areas.
+The examinations are administered in April/May/June and October/November sessions each year.
+A candidate working towards the Cambridge AICE Diploma may use up to five sessions to take the equivalent of 7 full credit examinations as long as they are taken within a 25-month period (3 school years).

-CATEGORY 4: Global Perspectives (This course counts as one of the three flexible credits toward the AICE Diploma.)
+CATEGORY 4: Global Perspectives (This course counts as one of the three flexible credits towards the AICE Diploma.)

 If I don’t earn an AICE Diploma: